Surya1187-Sk/html-portfolio/README.md

 # html-portfolio
-I am learning web development in the initial stage.
+I created this file while learning the introduction stage of web development.